Planning compliance charter: advice for complainants

 Formal enforcement action

 The Council has the power to serve enforcement notices which formally require recipients to undertake remedial action or otherwise face a penalty.
 There are different types of notice the Council can serve, depending on the nature of the breach.
 Certain notices may only come into effect 28 or more days after their date of issue, in order to allow the recipient the opportunity to appeal.
-Appeal proceedings are overseen by the Planning Inspectorate, who will either uphold, modify or quash the notice.
+Appeal proceedings are overseen by the Planning and Environment Decisions Wales, who will either uphold, modify or quash the notice.

 For relatively minor breaches, the service of the enforcement notice may be deemed sufficiently punitive in itself, given its effect on land valuation.
 In most cases, however, the response of the notice’s recipient will be monitored once the period of compliance has elapsed.
 If the monitoring reveals that the recipient of a notice has failed to comply with its requirements, the Council may, if expedient, seek to secure further punitive action.